Since June 2012 Neil Luck and has led collaborative projects with students, children, and the public.

-Since June 2012 Neil Luck and ARCO have devised a series of interactive, family orientated music theatre activities for the Tate Britain and Tate Modern galleries, as well as other arts institutions.
+Sometimes as himself, with ARCO, with other musicians, and with university departments Neil has devised and led activities for the Tate Britain and Tate Modern galleries, University of York, as well as other arts institutions.

 The 8-14's Thing